timescale/docs/promscale/installation/docker.md

 # Install Promscale using a Docker image
+You can use Docker to install
+[TimescaleDB with the Promscale extension][timescaledb-docker-image], and the [Promscale connector][promscale-docker-image].
-Docker images for the [Promscale Connector][promscale-docker-image] and [TimescaleDB (with the Promscale extension)][timescaledb-docker-image] are available on Docker Hub.
+The Docker images are available for download from Docker Hub.

 If you are upgrading from the previously used [Alpine image][alpine-image] follow the[upgrade instructions][upgrade].